-During the quarter ended June 24, 2018, we recorded charges totaling \$96 million (\$76 million, or \$0.26 per share, after tax) related to certain severance and restructuring actions at our RMS business segment.
+During the second quarter of 2018, we recorded charges totaling \$96 million (\$76 million, or \$0.26 per share, after tax) related to certain severance and restructuring actions at our RMS business segment.
 These charges consist of \$75 million of severance costs for the planned elimination of certain positions through either voluntary or involuntary actions and \$21 million of asset impairment charges associated with our decision to consolidate certain operations.
-Upon separation, terminated employees will receive lump-sum severance payments primarily based on years of service, a majority of which we expect to pay by the end of 2018.
+Upon separation, terminated employees will receive lump-sum severance payments primarily based on years of service, a majority of which we expect to pay by the end of 2019.
 These actions resulted from a strategic review of our RMS business segment and are intended to improve the efficiency of our operations and better align our organization and cost structure with changing economic conditions.
 We expect to recover a portion of the severance and restructuring charges through the pricing of our products and services to the U.S. Government and other customers in future periods, which will be included in RMS' operating results.
+During the quarter and nine months ended September 30, 2018, we paid approximately \$10 million in severance payments associated with these actions.